Albert0i/RU301/topology1.md

 **Caveat**

-OS Version of used to built docker image MUST match the version in the running machine, ie. both are `20J2` in my case.
+OS Version used to built docker image MUST match the version in the running machine, ie. both are `20J2` in my case.

 ![alt 20H2](homebrew-cluster-docker/img/20H2.JPG)